 These lockers are the easiest to find.
 If they are full, there is a map beside them showing other locker locations

-These lockers are located on a corridor that leads from the station’s central concourse to the main entrance of the Anto souvenir market.
+These lockers are located in front of Anto’s East Gate, on a corridor that leads from the station’s central concourse to the Anto souvenir market.
 The location is marked A on the map above.
 There are 88 lockers here, both automated and key lockers, which are available 24 hours a day.
-The station Baggage Room is right beside these lockers.
+The staffed luggage storage area is right beside these lockers.

 There are lockers on both sides of the corridor here

-These lockers are located close by the Kutsurogikan food mall, near the station’s west exit and just past the station’s toilets.
+These lockers are located next to Anto’s West Gate, near the station’s west exit and just past the station’s toilets.
 The location is marked B on the map above.
-There are 396 lockers here, both automated and key lockers, which are available 24 hours a day.
+There are 369 lockers here, both automated and key lockers, which are available 24 hours a day.

 Rinto Lockers